-The BCDTF is comprised of detectives and supervisors from:
+The BCDTF is comprised of detectives, supervisors, and personnel from:

 - Boulder County Sheriff’s Office